 “The CBI, the top investigative body at the federal level, has been tasked with taking over the investigation into this incident, which was initially handled by the local police, just like in the Godhra case.
 The affidavit further stated, “A few arrests also seem to have already been made, and some of the identified students who were supposed to benefit from the malpractice have also been arrested alongside the masterminds of the offence.”

-The current exam is argued not to have experienced “systematic failure” by highlighting the measures thewith appropriate confidentially, and free from any illegal tactics. agency took to guarantee that it was conducted fairly,
+The current exam is argued not to have experienced a “systematic failure” by highlighting the measures thewith appropriate confidentially, and free from any illegal tactics. agency took to guarantee that it was conducted fairly,

 Furthermore, it is submitted that in the final week of March 2024, the Director General (NTA) sent DO Letters to the Chief Secretaries and DGPs of all States and UTs, as well as to the DMs, DCs, and Police Commissioners/SPs, asking for their advice and assistance with any special security procedures or measures that must be followed to maintain the integrity of the examination process and ensure legal compliance.”